Embassy of the Philippines, Dublin

-The Embassy of the Philippines in Dublin is the diplomatic mission of the Republic of the Philippines to the Republic of Ireland.
-It is located in the Ballsbridge suburb of south central Dublin, within the Dublin 4 postal district.
+The Embassy of the Philippines in Dublin is the diplomatic mission of the Republic of the Philippines to Ireland.
+It is located in central Dublin on Mount Street Upper within the Dublin 2 postal district, between St Stephen's Church and Merrion Square.

 Although the current embassy dates from 2024, the Philippines also maintained a previous resident embassy in Ireland between 2009 and 2012.